 If you haven’t read my previous post I would recommend you check it out before continuing reading this piece.

 Click here to read part 1 now.

-I am not an expert around these topics.
-Although I feel less triggered because I am doing my inner work and more confident to speak about them because I have a better understanding, I am still a student.
-I am willing to get it wrong because I am feeling called to share right now.
+To clarify, I am not an expert around these topics.
+I feel less triggered because I am doing my inner work and feel more confident to speak about them because I have a better understanding, I am still a student.
+I am also willing to get it wrong because I am still learning.

 I am a white woman so I can only speak from my experience as a white woman and the perspectives that I have been shown to help me through this exploration.

 My intention is to share my experience to inspire and empower others as they explore how racism and white privilege is playing out in their lives and to support others in processing their triggers.

 Before we jump in I encourage you to take 3 deep breaths and review the following 4 principles from my book “Heart Led Living ~ When Hard Work Becomes Heartwork”.

 - be willing to feel your feelings and take ownership for how you feel (projecting blame is not owning your feelings)